 The goal of Osmose is then to strengthen the Saray-CBET groups on the lake to make them less dependent on tourism and to make their activities more sustainable.
 A lack of ownership sense and commitment within the Saray-CBET groups has been identified although it’s key for their development.
 A first step has been done by clarifying the functioning of Osmose and Saray-CBET but there is no procedure to manage these groups.

-Omose’s also wants to develop the NGO activities (environmental education and other projects.)
+Omose’s also wants to develop the NGO activities (environmental education and income generating activities).

 The Osmose’s team lacks of human resources and methodology to go further at this point.

 In order to run its projects, Osmose’s team has an operational director.
 It also includes a community coordinator who is responsible of managing the implementation of the activities among the Prek Toal communities.